-Should church not feel like this as we gather?
-God bless my Catholic and Orthodox brothers for better understanding this truth.
-My weary soul has tired of singing and preaching that seems to lack the deep sense of the reality of Christ in Life and Christ in Death.
-Would that I bring this sort of Heart to worship each week, expecting to deeply recall a Life truly lived on this earth that forever changed the course of history and the future.
+Should church not feel more like this as we gather?
+God bless my Catholic and Orthodox brothers for at times better understanding this truth.
+My weary soul has tired of singing and expository preaching that seems to lack the deep sense of the reality of Christ in Life and Christ in Death.
+Should church not be about in effect stepping back in time to bring foreword to our souls the historical reality of it all.
+From there we can step forward to focus on “the what now” (i.e. how then should we live), but I fear that too many churches only live in the “what is now and next” and have not spend enough time re-presenting the “what then” without which “the what now” is be utterly meaningless.
+Would that I bring this sort of heart to worship each week and be met by others who are also desiring to be taken back in time before we are taking forward into our daily lives.
+We must be expecting to deeply recall a Life truly lived on this earth that forever changed the course of history and the future.
 Would that the Pastor, rather than preaching a discourse again, just once dropped their weekly preparation and just stand in front of the congregation and say something like “Today we have gathered to remember our Saviour.
-His life.
-His love.
-His humility.
-His servant heart.
-His purity.
-His Obedience.
-His compassion.
-His forgiving heart.
+His life and love.
+His humility and His servant heart.
+His purity and His obedience.
+His compassion and His forgiving heart.
 His pain.
 His willingness to redeem and repair.
 His real presence with is today.
 Let us today kneel together in silence as we remember a life lived to redeem the unredeemable world and then let us go and show others His love and tell them why when asked.”
-At that moment those who are true believers would fall to their knees with with thankful hearts.
+At that moment those who are true believers would fall to their knees with thankful hearts.
 And would we not leave feeling more impacted than hearing yet another four points on why it is important we read the bible and pray?
 Or more exegesis on Hebrews?
 Are these other things not also part of our growth in the Faith?
 Yes, yes and yes indeed.
-But when the heart has been stripped from the endeavour and the Author and Finisher of our Faith is not regularly re-present, _ecco homo_, behold, then we flounder and begin to look a lot like just another self-help group who study the Bible.
+But I would argue that we must first do some spiritual time -ravel to first ground and link our faith in a reality.
+When we do not begin here, and if the Author and Finisher of our Faith is not regularly re-presented, _ecco homo_, behold, then we flounder and begin to look a lot like just another self-help group who study the Bible.
 And please do not kid yourselves that the world of unbelievers does not see this.
-And this may in fact be part of the problem and why so many refuse to engage with the Christian community.

 Dear Lord Jesus, come quickly,